MAMDR: A Model Agnostic Learning Method for Multi-Domain Recommendation: Preliminary

 \subsection{Prior Attempts and Limitations}

-Some research efforts have been made to solve domain conflict.
-In the area of MTL, Alex et al. \cite{kendall2018multi} utilizes a learned weighted loss to balance the gradients from different domains.
+Some research efforts have been made to solve the domain conflict.
+In the area of MTL, Alex et al. \cite{kendall2018multi} utilize a learned weighted loss to balance the gradients from different domains.
 PCGrad \cite{yu2020gradient} relieves the conflict by projecting the gradient into the normal plane of others.
-GradDrop \cite{graddrop} samples gradients at an activation layer based on their level of consistency.
 In the area of meta-learning, the conflicts of gradients could be averse by projecting them into a common space \cite{flennerhag2019meta} or minimizing the inner-product of them \cite{li2018learning}.

-However, the MTL methods that manipulate the gradients could face the convergence problem and stay at a sub-optimal point of the loss landscape \cite{liu2021conflict}.
-Meanwhile, the meta-learning methods are originally proposed for applying in unseen domains, which might not fit well to existing domains' data.
-Last, the above methods either are required to modify the model structure or lack scalability for large MDR.
-Despite some MDR methods propose using domain-specific parameters, as shown in equation \ref{eq:objective_specific}, their share parameters $\theta^S$ still suffer the aforementioned problems.
+However, MTL methods that manipulate gradients could face the convergence problem and stay at a sub-optimal point of the loss landscape \cite{liu2021conflict}.
+Meanwhile, meta-learning frameworks are originally proposed to apply in unseen domains, which might not fit existing domains' data well.
+Besides, the above methods are either required to modify the model structure or lack scalability for large MDR.
+Despite some MDR methods using domain-specific parameters, their share parameters $\theta^S$ still suffer the aforementioned problems.
 Besides, the uses of specific parameters also meet the overfitting problem when the domain data is insufficient.

 Related to MDR, cross-domain recommendation (CDR) aims to improve the performance of the target domain with the help of auxiliary domains \cite{khan2017cross,loni2014cross,hu2018conet,du2019sequential,liu2021leveraging}.
 By treating each domain as the target domain and transferring knowledge from each auxiliary domain, CDR methods can be adapted to MDR problems.
 However, it requires a $O(n^2)$ complexity, which is unacceptable for large-scale applications.
 We can transfer from multiple domains at a time to reduce complexity, but it also introduces the domain conflict problem.

 Thus, in \ourmethod, we introduce the Domain Negotiation (DN) and Domain Regularization (DR) strategies to solve the aforementioned challenges in a linear time complexity.